On the nature trail in Scandinavian Wildlife Park you can find inspiration for a more diverse and wilder garden.

-As something completely new in 2016, you can now take a walk on our new nature trail.
-Here you can cut the route between the eagles and the polar bears short, and you can find inspiration for a richer and more nature friendly garden.
+On the nature trail you can cut the route between the eagles and the polar bears short, and you can find inspiration for a richer and more nature friendly garden.

 - See which bushes that will attract more birds

-- Make room for lizzards and frogs by creating a pile of rocks.
+- Make room for lizards and frogs by creating a pile of rocks.

 - Welcome the insects by putting up an insect hotel.